informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

   - `comment_display`: The display mode for the tooltip.
 Set to `inline` to show it as text or `tooltip` to show as a hover tooltip.
     - Currently the contextualized `comment_display` is only supported for tables in detailed context when they are part of foreign key relationship.
   - `entity`: If the _sourceentry_ can be treated as entity (the source column is key of the table), setting this attribute to `false` will force the scalar mode.
-  - `self_link`: If the defined source is one of the unique not-null keys of the table, setting this attribute to `true` will switch the display mode to self-link.
+  - `self_link`: If the defined source is one of the unique not-null keys of the table, setting this attribute to `true` will switch the display mode to self link.
   - `aggregate`: The aggregate function that should be used for getting an aggregated result.
 The available aggregate functions are `min`, `max`, `cnt`, `cnt_d`, `array`, and `array_d`.
     - `array` will return ALL the values including duplicates associated with the specified columns.
 For data types that are sortable (e.g integer, text), the values will be sorted alphabetically or numerically.
 Otherwise, it displays values in the order that it receives from ERMrest.
 There is no paging mechanism to limit what's shown in the aggregate column, therefore please USE WITH CARE as it can incur performance overhead and ugly presentation.
     - `array_d` will return distinct values.
 It has the same performance overhead as `array`, so pleas USE WITH CARE.